carrickchristian/carrickchristian.github.io/research.md

 $$Spec(R)\to\mathcal{M}_{FG}$$

 is a flat map of stacks, then there is a complex-oriented ring spectrum lifting this map along the above construction.
-We may ask if there's a similar statement replacing $Spec(R)$ with a stack.
+We may ask if there's a more general statement replacing $Spec(R)$ with a (non-affine) stack.
 If

 $$\mathcal{N}\to\mathcal{M}_{FG}$$